 4. Take advantage of AI – By automating tasks in sales and contracting, you can reduce errors and improve efficiency, resulting in reduced revenue leakage.
 AI can automate the identification of pricing errors and payment obligations, bringing anomalies around receivables to light and ensuring they are processed accurately and quickly.
 AI can also accelerate business: According to Aberdeen, customers that use advanced CLM tools can save an average of 16 days of cycle time to create, negotiate, and approve contracts—meaning deals close faster and start bringing dollars into the business.

 5. Don’t forget the human element – Train employees on the latest trends and best practices related to sales and contracting.
-Include education on the latest contract management AI and the rapid advancements taking place that can improve their work lives and help the business be more profitable.
+Include education on the latest contract management AI such as generative AI and the rapid advancements taking place that can improve their work lives and help the business be more profitable.

 By implementing these strategies, companies can take steps toward reducing revenue leakage and improving their overall financial performance.
 On top of that, by implementing certain tasks and providing a clear visual representation of the contract lifecycle, manufacturers can identify and repair bottlenecks and inefficiencies.

 With the volume and complexity of contracts manufacturers must handle in today’s environment, it takes the assistance of AI and deep integrations to centralize and unify their management.
 CLM that leverages sophisticated AI has become a must-have investment for manufacturers, bringing sales and contracting together into one system, reducing revenue leakage, streamlining processes, and creating a faster road to revenue.